ISO/IEC 27006-1

 Meanwhile, SC 27 is working on the structure of ISO/IEC 27006-1 and other issues, including concerns raised but not entirely resolved in exchanges with CASCO.

-See also ISO/IEC 27007 for guidance on auditing the management system element of an ISMS and ISO/IEC 27008 for guidance on auditing information security controls.
+See also ISO/IEC 27007 for further guidance on auditing an ISMS plus ISO/IEC TS 27008 for guidance on auditing information security controls.

 Commentary

-Certification auditors have only a passing interest in the organisation’s information risks and information security controls that are being managed, sufficient to confirm that the ISMS is operational.
-It is largely assumed that any organisation with an operational ISMS in conformity with the standard is, in fact, managing its information risks diligently.
+Certification auditors have limited interest in the organisation’s information risks and information security controls that are supposedly being managed through the ISMS, needing to confirm "whether controls are implemented and effective and meet their stated information security objectives".
+It is largely assumed that any organisation with an operational ISMS in conformity with the standard is, in fact, determining its objectives and managing its information risks diligently.

 ISO/IEC 27001 gives organisations latitude on how they design and document their ISMS, and hence certification auditors cannot simply follow a straightforward conformity checklist: they need to understand both management systems and information risk and security concepts.
 As far as I’m concerned, that’s a good thing!

-The requirement to specify the SoA on ISO/IEC 27001 certificates has the unfortunate side-effect of impeding maintenance updates to an ISMS if that would affect the SoA e.g. responding to newly-identified information risks or to incorporate additional controls.
+The requirement to specify the Statement of Applicability on ISO/IEC 27001 conformity certificates has the unfortunate side-effect of impeding maintenance updates to an ISMS if that would affect the SoA e.g. responding to newly-identified information risks or to incorporate additional controls.
 Since that hampers a fundamental principle or purpose of having a management system, it may constitute a substantive defect in ISO/IEC 27006-1 ... and perhaps other ISO management system standards too.
+In practice, however, it appears nobody (except me?) has noticed and is bothered by this.